Take a 1-min quiz to get a Personal Meal Plan Male Female

 • Carbohydrate: 55–60%

-Here’s how a day of eating during cutting phase would look like:
+Here’s how a day of eating during the cutting phase looks:

-• Breakfast: Protein shake with fruit or vegetable juice and an egg white scramble
+• Breakfast: Protein shake with fruit or vegetable juice and egg-white scramble

 • Lunch: Steamed salmon with broccoli and olive oil dressing